-15 Radicalisation and Extremism
+14 Radicalisation and Extremism

-- 15.1 The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism. - 15.2 Extremism is defined as 'as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs'.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 15.3 Some children are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 15.4 St Joseph's School is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism^{vii}. - 15.5 St Joseph's School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+- 14.1 The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security

+Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism. - 14.2 Extremism is defined as 'as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs'.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 14.3 Some children are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 14.4 St Joseph's School is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism. - 14.5 St Joseph's School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - 14.6 School staff receive training to help identify early signs of radicalisation and extremism.
+Indicators of vulnerability to radicalisation are in detailed in Appendix 6. - 14.7 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014). - 14.8 The school governors, the Head Teacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include, the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.